zifangu/Machi-Koro-Digitization/UserGuide.md

 Each player entry also contains similar information about the establishments and landmarks with the exception that in landmarks `[ ]` indicates whether that landmark has been constructed or not as opposed to the activation range in establishments, separated by `..........................................`
 #### Dice Roll
-At this point of the game, a player can only roll one dice .
+At this point of the game, a player can roll two die if they have constructed the Train Station landmark .
+Otherwise, only one dice will be rolled.
-That dice will be rolled immediately and automatically following the display of the current game state.
+These die will be rolled immediately and automatically following the display of the current game state.

 For example, `Player 1 rolled [5] = 5` means player 1 rolled a 5.
+`Player 2 rolled [5][6] = 11` means player 2 rolled an 11.

 #### Menu